simonzhu97/2022-Spotify-Anime-music-Recommender/README.md

 ## Mission
 The project aims to provide a music recommender application where the app would recommend anime songs similar to the one the user inputs.
 The recommended songs would be pulled from a [dataset](https://www.kaggle.com/datasets/simonzhu97/popular-spotify-anime-songs) that includes recent hit anime songs on Spotify.

 The application will have a pretrained clustering model where anime songs in the list are grouped into several clusters.
-In a text input field, the user will input a song they like and the app will search for this song on Spotify, extract the corresponding song features, compare them to the centroids of clusters of songs yielded by the pretrained model, find the closest cluster, and recommend the top similar anime songs in that cluster based on a cosine similarity measure.
+In a text input field, the user will input a song and the artist name they like and the app will search for this song on Spotify, extract the corresponding song features, compare them to the centroids of clusters of songs yielded by the pretrained model, find the closest cluster, and recommend the top similar anime songs in that cluster based on a cosine similarity measure.
 For example, if the user inputs __"City of Stars"__, the app might output the following table, where each row represents a recommended song.

 |      | song name  | genre | link                                     |
 | ---: | :--------- | :---- | :--------------------------------------- |